awaisrauf/MOOCs/DataCamp - Writing Efficient Python Code/Course 6 - Software Engineering for Data Scientists in Python/readme.md

 ## Useful Concepts

-- **Modularity:** Write modular code in three stages: packages, classes and functions
+- **Modularity:** Write modular code in three stages: modules, classes and functions

+- Comments for each type are different: module's comment on top of file, class before `__init__.py` and functions as described below.

 - Follow pep8 conventions to write better code; use`pycodestyle` package or better IDE to test pep8 styling